Wilder Cartagena: Orlando City

 Cartagena was acquired by the club permanently on 14 December 2023 with a guaranteed contract through 2025.
 On 20 May, Cartagena was named to the Team of the Matchday for his performance in a 1–0 win over Austin FC two days earlier.
 In the 2024 season, Cartagena made the most appearances in his senior career across an entire season for a single club, registering 39 appearances across all competitions.

 On 25 January 2025, Cartagena suffered an injury to his left achilles tendon in a preseason friendly match against Atlético Mineiro.
 Four days later, Cartagena underwent a successful surgery to repair his tendon, but he was placed onto the season-ending injury list.
 On 12 November, despite missing the entire season through injury, Cartagena signed a one-year contract with a club option for 2027.

+Cartagena returned from injury in Orlando City's season-opening match against the New York Red Bulls on 21 February 2026, but was taken off in the 14th-minute of the game due to an injury.
+On 25 April, Cartagena again returned from injury, this time as a second-half substitute in a 3–2 loss to D.C.
+United.

 International career

 Youth

 Cartagena was called up by manager Juan José Oré to the Peru U17 team to participate in the 2011 South American U-17 Championship in Ecuador.
 On 12 March 2011, Cartagena made his international debut in the tournament in a 4–2 loss to Argentina in which he played the entire match.
 Peru were eventually eliminated after placing fourth in Group A, one spot below third which would've seen the team advance to the final round of the tournament.

 Cartagena was called up to the Peru U20 for the 2013 South American Youth Football Championship in Argentina by manager Daniel Ahmed.
 Cartagena made his debut for the team on 10 January 2013 in a 3–3 draw with Uruguay and he once again played the full match.
 Peru placed first in Group B, allowing the team to advance to the final round, but they placed fifth out of six teams.